-Reviewers remarked positively on the Briggs and Stratton portable generator as an affordable option for trailers, tailgating, or after outages.
-It also comes with numerous outlets to power multiple devices at once, including a USB and 2 120v ports.
+The Briggs and Stratton portable generator is an affordable option for trailers, tailgating, or after outages.
+It also comes with numerous outlets to power multiple devices at once, including a USB and two 120v ports.

 Cons: It is not fuel efficient enough for sale in California.

 3. Pulsar PG2300iS Portable Gas-Powered Quiet Inverter Generator